How Schools and Government Agencies Can Meet ADA Title II Requirements for Video Content

 All videos that are part of a public program or required for participation must be ADA compliant.
 Prioritizing high-impact and frequently used content is a common best practice, and ViddyScribe's pricing plans are designed to accommodate educational institutions' needs.

-ViddyScribe helps schools, government agencies, and organizations create ADA-compliant audio descriptions quickly and affordably.
-Our AI-powered platform makes it easy to meet accessibility requirements without breaking your budget.
+ViddyScribe helps schools, government agencies, and organizations create ADA Title II compliant audio descriptions quickly and affordably.